dhollerbach/minikube-setup/README.md

 ## Prerequisites

-The `minikube.sh` script makes extensive use of [Homebrew](https://brew.sh/) to install dependencies and packages and to run Minikube.
+The `setup.sh` script makes extensive use of [Homebrew](https://brew.sh/) to install dependencies and packages and to run Minikube.
 This script can install Homebrew for you if you select "y" when prompted.
 Otherwise, install [Homebrew](https://brew.sh/) manually.

 ## Installation